Raymond Acevedo: Biography

 In 2007, Acevedo performed a series of shows in Brazil and Latin America with a group called Menudo La Reunion.

 In recent years, Acevedo released two guitar-driven pop songs “Addictive Love” and “La Vi En Paris” were recently released, along with music videos.
 He was also to appear in the play “Noches De Vellonera”, a musical/comedy performance, in Central Florida.

 Acevedo also creates charcoal drawings and oil paintings, having attended a visual arts school in New York.

 In 2018, Acevedo spent time on a TV and radio tour promoting his song Me enamoras in Puerto Rico.

+Personal life

+He now lives in New York.